Release Strategy and Versioning

 Examples of FedRAMP using SemVer in a sequence:

-• fedramp-3.0.0 (MAJOR: 3, MINOR: 0, PATCH : 0) indicates the MAJOR release 3.
+• 3.0.0 (MAJOR: 3, MINOR: 0, PATCH : 0) indicates the MAJOR release 3.

-• fedramp-3.0.1 (MAJOR: 3, MINOR: 0, PATCH : 1) indicates the first PATCH release for MAJOR release 3.
+• 3.0.1 (MAJOR: 3, MINOR: 0, PATCH : 1) indicates the first PATCH release for MAJOR release 3.

-• fedramp-3.1.0 (MAJOR: 3, MINOR: 1, PATCH : 0) indicates the first MINOR release for MAJOR release 3.
+• 3.1.0 (MAJOR: 3, MINOR: 1, PATCH : 0) indicates the first MINOR release for MAJOR release 3.

 The following illustrates some drivers that will motivate specific version changes.
+OSCAL data within a release will use oscal-version in metadata to identify the minimally required version.

 PATCH